How to Fix License File Errors

 If your license works properly, the script will not return a message.
 If the script requires more than a few seconds to run, your server may have encountered connectivity issues.

-date command.
+date command on the command line.
 If the system returns an incorrect time or date, reset it.
+For information on how to update the server’s date and time, read the Linux